plutomi/plutomi/README.md

 1. **Questionnaire** - Collects basic applicant info.
 Applicants move to the waiting list if not completed in 30 days.
 2. **Waiting List** - Pool of idle applicants.
-3. **Document Upload** - Collects required documents like licenses.
+3. **Document Upload** - Collects required documents like licenses and insurance.
 4. **Final Review** - Manual compliance check.
 5. **Ready to Drive** - Applicants who have completed all stages and are approved.
-Automatically move to Onboarding after 2 hours.
+Triggers account creation in an external system via webhook.
-6. **Onboarding** - Sends onboarding emails and schedules training sessions.
+6. **Account Creation Failures** - Holds applicants whose account creation failed, allowing for troubleshooting and resolution.

 ## Architecture